 1.1 Model Manager

-The Model Manager is the main module of MIKE URBAN+ and includes a common data module for both Water Distribution and Collection Systems.
+The Model Manager is the main module of MIKE+ and includes a common data module for all types of applications.
 Input editors for all simulation engines are included irrespective of the installed simulation engines.

 1.2 Water Distribution